If you’re reading this, I’m sure you are familiar with “hair porosity.” Hair porosity is about your hair’s capacity to absorb and keep moisture.

 - The cortex: The thickest layer of your hair includes fibrous proteins and the pigment that gives your hair its color.

-- The medulla: This is the soft, core section of the hair shaft.
+- The medulla: This is the hair shaft’s softcore section.

 To maintain the health and hydration of your hair, water, oils, and other moisturizing ingredients must be able to penetrate the cuticle and reach the cortex.

-However, water and oils have difficulty penetrating the hair if the cuticles are too close together, which will make it more difficult for your hair to obtain the necessary moisture.
+However, water and oils have difficulty penetrating the hair if the cuticles are too close together, making it more difficult for your hair to obtain the necessary moisture.

 What causes low or high porosity in hair?

 Heredity plays a determinant factor in your hair’s ability to absorb and retain moisture.
-Therefore, if low porosity hair runs in your family, there’s a significant chance you’ll have it as well.
+Therefore, if low porosity hair runs in your family, there’s a significant chance you’ll also have it.
 However, while genetics can influence porosity, it is not the primary determinant.

-Over time, blow-drying, bleaching, straightening, over-washing, and harsh treatments harm the hair and cause the cuticles of your hair to become open, making it more difficult for your hair to retain moisture.
+Over time, blow-drying, bleaching, straightening, over-washing, and harsh treatments harm the hair and cause the cuticles of your hair to become open, making it more difficult to retain moisture.

 In addition to hair treatments, excessive UV exposure can also cause an increase in your hair’s porosity.
-So, when outdoors, wear a hat or head covering to protect your hair from the sun.
+So, wear a hat or head covering outdoors to protect your hair from the sun.

 A simple method to determine the porosity of your hair?